imatix/gsl/README.md

 Let's look at what this script does.
 First, it switches off template mode so we can write ordinary GSL without starting each line with a dot.
 GSL starts scripts in template mode if they are launched from the XML file.
 It's useful in many cases but not here.
 So, we wrap the whole script in '.template 0' and '.endtemplate'.

 Second, the script works through each section and page, and loads the XML data for that page.
 It does this using two commands, 'xml' and 'delete'.
-The first loads XML data from a file into the specified scope (<section>, in this case), and the second deletes the current page (since the loaded data also contains a <page> tag).
+The first loads XML data from a file into the specified scope (&lt;section&gt;, in this case), and the second deletes the current page (since the loaded data also contains a &lt;page&gt; tag).

 Finally, the script saves the whole XML tree to a file.
 If you want to try the next steps you must have installed GSL, as I described in the last article.
 Run the script like this: